C. Randal Mills, President and Chief Executive Officer

 Thomas has a long-standing commitment to patient advocacy.
 He spent more than 15 years on the Board of the Crippled Children’s Society of Southern California and served as chair for four years.
 The organization, now called AbilityFirst, assists children with spinal cord injuries and mental disabilities that could be targets of stem cell therapies.
 Thomas currently serves as a member of the AbilityFirst Board.

 Senator Art Torres (Ret.), Vice-Chair

 Senator Art Torres (Ret.) was unanimously elected statutory Vice Chair of the Independent Citizens Oversight Committee, the governing Board of the California Institute of Regenerative Medicine (CIRM).
-He is a colon cancer survivor and serves on the Board as a patient advocate.
+He is a colon cancer and osteoarthritis survivor.

 Between 1996 and 2009, Torres served as the Chair of the California Democratic Party.
 He previously served twenty years in the California Legislature, eight as a member of the State Assembly and twelve as a State Senator.
 Torres chaired the Senate Insurance Committee, Senate Toxics Committee, the Assembly Health Committee, and the Senate Joint Committee on Science and Technology.

-He is currently on the Board of "One Legacy," an organ transplant foundation in Los Angeles, and the Latino Community Foundation of the Bay Area.
+He is currently on the Board and Vice Chairman of "One Legacy," an organ transplant foundation in the US headquartered in Los Angeles.

 Senator Torres holds a Bachelor's Degree from UC Santa Cruz and a Juris Doctorate degree from UC Davis School of Law.
 He also served as a John F. Kennedy teaching fellow at Harvard University's John F. Kennedy School of Government.